Flix (programming language): Polymorphic effects

 The type and effect signature can be understood as follows: The >> function takes two function arguments: f with effect e1 and g with effect e2.
 The effect of >> is effect polymorphic in the conjunction of e1 and e2.
-If both are pure (their effect is true) then the overall expression is pure (true).
-Otherwise it is impure.
+If both are pure then the overall expression is pure.

-The type and effect system allows arbitrary boolean expressions to control the purity of function arguments.
+The type and effect system allows arbitrary set expressions to control the purity of function arguments.

-For example, it is possible to express a higher-order function h that accepts two function arguments f and g of which at most one is impure:
+For example, it is possible to express a higher-order function h that accepts two function arguments f and g where the effects of f are disjoint from those of g: